AssemblyScript/assemblyscript/lib/loader/README.md

     imports?: WasmImports
   ): ASUtil & T
   ```
-  Synchronously instantiates an AssemblyScript module from a WebAssembly.Module or binary buffer.
+  Synchronously instantiates an ToilScript module from a WebAssembly.Module or binary buffer.
 Not recommended.

 * ```ts
   function instantiateStreaming<T>(